isdanryan/AbleCase/readme.md

 In as this will be submitted for an assignmet there will be trade offs against the design and development process.
 Any additonal features classified as low importance can be revisitted at a later date.
 Using the AGILE method for development, I will carry out weekly reviews both personally and with the client to add or modify features as applicable to the project at the end of each sprint phase.

 ## Key Features
-After the initial disscussion with the client, I have listed out each key feature for the project and assigned each an importance and viability score to help avoid scope creep and secure a MVP by the deadline.
+After the initial disscussion with the client, I have listed out each key feature for the project and assigned each an importance and feasibility score to help avoid scope creep and secure a MVP by the deadline.

 1. **Case File Management**
    - Create new case files for clients, capturing and storing case-specific information.